poplatek/payment-methods-book/dankort/dankortmobil/README.md

 However, Dankort app is still in beta and its Android app store ratings are low as well as its app download counts that are in the range of tens of thousands whereas the competing mobile apps are in the order of millions of downloads.

-There is a mystical proto video in the Internet which might mean that Dankort is pushing towards being able to support notification based locked screen purchases with Dankort app.
+There is a mystical prototype video in the Internet which might mean that Dankort is pushing towards being able to support notification based locked screen purchases with Dankort app.
 If this is true it would be a good thing for Dankort app.

 Please view the video yourself: https://www.youtube.com/watch?v=FSLH9PvwnDU